ilkimo/PDF-Generator-TEMPLATE/README.md

 ## About
 This repository is a template to generate PDFs with the abilty to select from arguments (args) the chapters to include.
-This is useful for people that have to teach something and want to include the material gradually to the students.
+This is useful for teachers who want to give study material gradually to the students.

 ## Dependencies
 This project can be executed in two ways: